Automattic/pym-shortcode/docs/readme.md

 If the embed isn't resizing correctly (especially vertically), the `Pym.js` script may not be loading correctly.

-You can determine if the embed is being served over HTTPS by opening the embed in new tab and looking at the protocol it's using.
+You can determine if the embed is being served over HTTPS by opening the embed in new tab and looking at the protocol in its URL to see if it's `https://` instead of `http://`.
 To open the embed in a new tab, try right-clicking on the embed and choosing "Open frame in new tab" or a similar option.

 You can also check by opening your browser's developer tools and looking in the console for errors.